peterernicke/MLOps_Zoomcamp_2023_Project/README.md

 - open seperate terminal and run **make start_prefect**
     * starts Prefect server

+- open seperate terminal and run **make start_deploy**
+    * starts the workflow deployment with Prefect

 - open seperate terminal and run **make start_train**
     * starts the workflow

 - run **make clean** to clean the project environment
-    * removes the folder of the virtual environment
+    * removes the folder of the virtual environment and cleans the project folder